How can Certified Health IT and Certified EHR Technology help my practice?

 - Department of Defense Healthcare Management System Modernization Program

-- The Joint Commission for performance measurement initiative (“ORYX vendor” – eCQMs for hospitals)
+- The Joint Commission for performance measurement initiative (“ORYX vendor” — eCQM for hospitals)

-- For chronic care management services in CY 2016 Physician Fee Schedule final rule (80 FR 41796)
+- Chronic care management services billing in the Medicare Physician Fee Schedule

-- Mechanized Claims Processing and Information Retrieval Systems (MMIS) proposed rule (80 FR 20464) requires that state MMIS systems align with adopted standards and allow for interoperability with health information exchanges
+- Mechanized Claims Processing and Information Retrieval Systems (MMIS) requires that state MMIS systems align with adopted standards and allow for interoperability with health information exchanges

-- Under the Medicare Access and Chip Reauthorization Act of 2015 (MACRA), Advanced Alternative Payment Models (APMs) must require their participants to use CEHRT in order for qualifying participants to receive the APM bonus
+- Under the Medicare Access and Chip Reauthorization Act of 2015 (MACRA), Advanced Alternative Payment Models (APMs) must require qualifying participants to use CEHRT in order to receive the APM bonus